-Fig. 2.5 shows the average annual trophic state index from 2004 through 2013.
-In 2013, Diamond, Calhoun, Nest and Monongalia lakes were classified as eutrophic, meaning they were likely to have fairly heavy algal blooms.
-Green, Long, Elkhorn, and George lakes were classified as mesotrophic in 2013, meaning they experienced lighter algal blooms during the summer and have good water clarity.
+Fig. 2.5 shows the average annual trophic state index from 2004 through 2014.
+In 2014, Diamond, Calhoun, Nest and Monongalia lakes were categorized in the lower boundary for classical eutrophy.
+Green, Long, Elkhorn, and George lakes were classified as mesotrophic in 2014.